 The OPG also needs to know if the details of the attorney change – for instance if they get married.
 The OPG must also be notified in the event of an attorney’s death.

 In Scotland there are no template documents for a power of attorney and you should consider getting legal help in drafting the power of attorney.
-More information can be found on the website for the Office of the Public Guardian Scotland (link at back of guide)5.
+More information can be found on the website for the Office of the Public Guardian Scotland (link at back of guide)9.
 You must also get either a solicitor licensed to practice law in Scotland or a medical practitioner to sign a certificate of capacity to confirm the donor understands what they are doing.
-It costs £79 to submit a Power of Attorney for registration and they aim to process applications within 30 working days.
+It costs £8110 to submit a Power of Attorney for registration.

 Changes can also be made to Powers of Attorney in Scotland after they have been registered.
 To do so the granter must send the OPG a full deed of amendment where they state clearly what amendment is needed before signing and dating the document.